Fancy finally spills the tea about sleeping with Alexx Ekubo after 5 years

 Fancy and Alexx’s broken relationship remained a trending topic on social media when new details started to emerge.

-In a new development, popular blogger, Stella Dimoko Korkus, had an interview with Fancy where she finally revealed the real reason she broke up with him.
+In a new development, popular blogger, Stella Dimoko Korkus, had an interview with Fancy where she finally revealed she broke up with him because he told her to go and sleep with other men as he wouldn’t touch her.

 Source: Legit.ng